 Here are many methods of making your batteries last longer than even the manufacturer’s specifications:

-Do not have more than two parallel strings.
+Do not have more than three parallel (or two with VRLA) strings.

 When you are building a battery bank, you will often have to wire your batteries in parallel to get the required amp hours.
 Most experts agree that paralleling battery strings is not the best idea.
-Having two parallel strings will not cause any issue but three or more will result in unbalanced batteries as some will take most of the charge and discharge, while others will sit almost dormant.
+Having two parallel strings will not cause any issue but three or more (especially with VRLA or sealed like gel cell or AGM batteries) will result in unbalanced batteries as some will take most of the charge and discharge, while others will sit almost dormant.
 If you must use three or more strings in parallel be sure to tie them together as shown in the diagram and equalize a little more frequently than usual.
 (Click on the picture to zoom in.)

 Do not discharge your batteries any more than 50%.